 Football, Basketball, Baseball

-He was the shooting guard on the basketball team, and Topper played quarterback on the football field.
+Evan “Topper” Davis enrolled at Patrick Henry when it opened in 1959, and he was captain for the Basketball, Baseball, and Football teams for both his years at Patrick Henry.
+Davis was the shooting guard on the basketball team, and he played quarterback on the football field.
 He was responsible for three touchdowns in the first Tomato Bowl, a 38-0 win for the Patriots.

-Topper was offered college scholarships in all three sports as well as several professional baseball offers.
+During his senior year, the three teams he played for went 33-6-1.
+Davis was PH’s most outstanding athlete and was an all-metro selection for football and baseball.
+He was offered college scholarships in all three sports as well as several professional baseball offers.
 He attended and graduated from the University of Richmond on a baseball scholarship.

 Enrolled at PH when it officially opened in 1959